Published: 09 July 2021

-A clinical trial funded by the National Institute for Health Research (NIHR) demonstrates the life-changing potential of a therapy for patients with psychosis, by supporting their return to everyday activities.
+A clinical trial funded by the NIHR demonstrates the life-changing potential of a therapy for patients with psychosis, by supporting their return to everyday activities.

 The trial results, published today in the Lancet Psychiatry, show that the new Feeling Safe programme is the most effective psychological treatment for persecutory delusions (unfounded, strong beliefs that other people intend to harm you).